kmjones1979/scaffold-eth-2-solidity/README.md

 import { useScaffoldContractRead } from "~~/hooks/scaffold-eth";
 ```

-2. Configure the data value for greet to call useScaffoldContractRead
+2. Configure the data value for greeting to call useScaffoldContractRead

 Solidity creates a get function for variables that can be used to get the value of their current state.
 Let's configure the value in our nextJS application to pull the value with useScaffoldContractRead.

 ```
-  const { data: greet } = useScaffoldContractRead({
+  const { data: greeting } = useScaffoldContractRead({
     contractName: "YourContract",
-    functionName: "greet"
+    functionName: "greeting"
   });
 ```